 Gross salary of salary employee = Annual Salary / Number of pay periods

-Firstly for the estimation of net pay, the knowledge of gross pay is essential.
+For the calculation of net pay, the knowledge of gross pay is essential.
 The calculation of net income comprises the respective tax responsibility of an employee.
-These tax liabilities may change annually and are critical to be noted down.
-The formula to calculate the net income is as included below.
+These tax liabilities may change annually and are important to be noted down.
+The formula to calculate the net income is as below.

 Net Salary = Gross Salary – Statutory deductions (EPF, ESIC, Gratuity) – Income Tax (TDS, PT)